nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ```

 ### Checking your current BMI: `bmi`
-Calculates your bmi based on your current height and weight
+Calculates your bmi based on your current height and weight, and tells you the category which your bmi falls under.

 Format: `bmi`